-Rhodes Matobo is home to the Granite Lodge.
+Rhodes Matobo is home to the Farmhouse Lodge.
 An old farmhouse was renovated and is now used as the main building of the Farmhouse.
-First named The Farmhouse, it was later renamed after the massive granite ridge just behind the lodge but is now renamed back to The Farmhouse.
+For a while it was known as the Granite Ridge Lodge but it has recently reverted back to being called The Farmhouse.